PaddlePaddle/PaddleDetection/deploy/README_en.md

 ## 4.Third-Engine deploy(MNN、NCNN、Openvino)
 - The Third-Engine deploy take example of PicoDet、TinyPose，the others model is the same
+- Suggestion for TinyPose: For Intel CPU Openvino is recommended，for Nvidia GPU PaddleInference is recommended，and for ARM/ANDROID PaddleLite or MNN is recommended.

 | Third_Engine | MNN                                                    | NCNN                                               | OPENVINO                                                     |
 | ------------ | ------------------------------------------------------ | -------------------------------------------------- | ------------------------------------------------------------ |